 France hosts a meeting of the G-8 — a group of eight developed countries — next week in the seaside resort of Deauville, and all the major decision-makers will be there.

 Together, the U.S. and Europe control more than 50 percent of the votes on the IMF's board.
 A simple majority is all that is required to select the group's leader.

-Candidates from outside the EU include Turkey's former finance minister, Kemal Dervis, who has also spent decades at the IMF; Singapore's finance chief, Tharman Shanmugaratnam and Indian economist Montek Singh Ahluwalia.
+With Dervis withdrawing from consideration, remaining candidates from outside the EU include Singapore's finance chief, Thurman Shanmugaratnam and Indian economist Montek Singh Ahluwalia.

-Poland may propose its own candidate, former Finance Minister Leszek Balcerowicz, who turned Poland's post-communist economy into a market-driven one.
+Poland said it may propose its own candidate, former Finance Minister Leszek Balcerowicz, who turned Poland's post-communist economy into a market-driven one.

-Gordon Brown, Britain's former Labour prime minister, said Friday he's not angling to run the IMF.
+Gordon Brown, Britain's former Labour prime minister, also ruled himself out Friday.

-Associated Press writers Christopher Rugaber in Washington, Alessandra Rizzo in Rome, Geir Moulson in Berlin and Ed Brown in Johannesburg contributed to this report.
+Associated Press writers Christopher S. Rugaber and Martin Crutsinger in Washington, Alessandra Rizzo in Rome, Geir Moulson in Berlin and Ed Brown in Johannesburg, Karl Ritter in Stockholm and Monika Scislowska in Warsaw contributed to this report.